Ghada-sy/Load-Management/README.md

 5- Copy and replace wscript with Path_to_NS3_Directoy/src/lte/wscript (Remember to backup the original).

+6- Rename ns3gym folder to "opengym" and place it in Path_to_NS3_Directory/src.

-6- Build ns-3 again by navigating to Path_to_NS3_Directoy and running the commands:
+7- Build ns-3 again by navigating to Path_to_NS3_Directoy and running the commands:
 ```
 $ ./waf configure -d debug --enable-examples --enable-tests
 $ ./waf
 ```

-7- You can configure your own attributes from the (LTE_Attributes.txt, Real_model-attributes.txt)
+8- You can configure your own attributes from the (LTE_Attributes.txt, Real_model-attributes.txt)

-8- To run the Proof of concept scenario.
+9- To run the Proof of concept scenario.
 In the directory Path_to_NS3_Directoy:

 - right-click to open the terminal and run the command: